 The valve is installed with the bypass ports in open position.
 This ensures standard completion activities can be conducted and the operator can still accomplish bull heading in the event of a well control situation.
 The valve is shifted to closed position after a predefined number of tubing pressure cycles have been run.
 Once the bypass is closed an ISO14310 V0 well bidirectional barrier is established.

 The glass barrier element, which requires only a small volume of glass to hold the load and is designed to withstand extreme bidirectional loads and high temperatures, is then shattered.
 The valve then activates to its final open state, resulting in full bore ID through the assembly for production and future intervention.

-The tool can be utilized in various applications, such as;
+The tool can be utilised in various applications, such as;

-By utilizing the IRBV, the drilling rig can batch complete subsea wells and, at a later stage, batch install the vertical x-mas trees (VXT) with an Inspection Maintenance and Repair (IMR) vessel.
-This ensures wireline (WL) intervention can be avoided during the completion installation.
+Utilising the IRBV enables a drilling rig to batch complete subsea wells and, at a later stage, batch install the vertical x-mas trees with an Inspection Maintenance and Repair vessel.
+This avoids the need for wireline intervention during the completion installation.

-For more information about our Inter Remote Bypass Valve (IRBV), please contact our sales department.
+For more information about the IRBV contact our sales department